ovh/docs/pages/cloud/dedicated/antispam_best_practices/guide.en-gb.md

 >
 > Our anti-spam protection layer has detected that your IP 122.122.122.122 is sending spam.
 >
 > In order to protect our network, we have blocked the port 25 of your server, at the network level.
 >
-> To help you investigate about this problem and fix it, here are a sample are some advanced details on your emails:
+> To help you investigate about this problem and fix it, here is a sample of some advanced details on your emails:
 >
 > Destination IP: 188.95.235.33 - Message-ID: d24aa492-5f37-457f-9595-23ddc9e0f714@xxxxxxxxxxxxx.xx.local - Spam score: 300 <br>
 > Destination IP: 188.95.235.33 - Message-ID: fc090jdhf934iu09bf084bfo92@xxxxxxxxxxxxx.com - Spam score: 300<br>